AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 There are a number of methods to get and set the initial conditions of a loaded model.
 In order to specify a given initial conditions we use the notation, ``init(X)``.
 The values stored in the initial conditions are applied to the model whenever it is reset.
-The list of all initial condition symbols can be obtained by the methods, :meth:`r.model.getFloatingSpeciesInitAmountIds()` and :meth:`r.model.getFloatingSpeciesInitConcentrationIds()` assuming `r` is a roadunner variable.
-As with all other selection symbols, the :meth:`~r.model.keys()` returns all available selection symbols:
+The list of all initial condition symbols can be obtained by the methods, :meth:`~ExecutableModel.getFloatingSpeciesInitAmountIds()` and :meth:`~ExecutableModel.getFloatingSpeciesInitConcentrationIds()` assuming ``r`` is a roadunner variable.
+As with all other selection symbols, the :meth:`~ExecutableModel.keys()` returns all available selection symbols:

   >>>  r.model.keys()
   [ 'S1', 'S2', '[S1]', '[S2]', 'compartment', 'k1', 'cm0',